-Nearly half of included studies used wildlife images from fixed cameras (52%), such as camera traps and surveillance cameras, while 28% of studies used images from hand (mobile) cameras, and 16% of studies used aerial images from drones or aircraft (Fig. 2 A).
-Over the last five years, the use of images from fixed cameras and mobile cameras has markedly increased, while the use of aerial images remained stable (Fig. 2 B).
-Note that in this and similar time-trend graphs, the apparent decrease in the relevant papers in 2021 is an artifact, because we conducted our literature search in October 2021, meaning that we did not cover the entire year 2021 period.
+Around half of included studies used wildlife images from fixed cameras (50%), such as camera traps and surveillance cameras, while 30% of studies used images from hand (mobile) cameras, and 16% of studies used aerial images from drones or aircraft (Fig. 2 A; some studies used more than one image type).
+Over the last five years, the use of images from fixed cameras and mobile cameras has markedly increased in terms of total numbers, while the use of aerial images remained stable (Fig. 2 B).